-Love is the flower, you’ve got to let it grow. – John Lennon #SMSnotes
+Love is the flower, you’ve got to let it grow. – John Lennon (SMSnotes)

 Orange jessamine, also known as Murraya paniculata, is a species of evergreen shrub or small tree that belongs to the Rutaceae family.
 It is native to South Asia and Southeast Asia, including countries like India, China, Malaysia, and Indonesia.
 This plant is popular in landscaping and gardening due to its attractive appearance and fragrant flowers.